jordwalke/CommonML/README.md

 Integrating With JavaScript:
 ----------------------------

-When you build for JavaScript `--forDebug=true --buildJS=true`, you are simply compiling into JS.
+When you build for JavaScript `--forDebug=true --jsCompile=true`, you are simply compiling into JS.
 This doesn't give you the ability to do anything except print output.
 To actually interface with the containing JavaScript environment, you'll need to not only *compile* using `js_of_ocaml`, but also use the `js_of_ocaml` runtime libraries which should be compiled into JavaScript along with your application code.
 To ensure that it is included, and linked, add `js_of_ocaml` to your `package.json` file's `CommonML.findlibPackages` field.
 (There's also a syntax extension available to make interacting with JavaScript more sugary).

   "CommonML": {
     "findlibPackages": [{"dependency": "js_of_ocaml"}],